rashtinjei/entropy/README.md

 ```
 Entropy Toolkit is a set of tools to provide Netwave
-and GoAhead IP Webcams attacks.
+and GoAhead IP webcams attacks.
 Entropy Toolkit is a
 powerful toolkit for webcams penetration testing.
 ```